BrendanC11/osticket-postinstall/README.md

 </p>

 <p>
-SLAs Plans specify how long the help desk is supposed to take to resolve a particular ticket.
-By navigating to Admin Panel -> Manage -> SLA Plans, SLA Plans can be generated.
-Every SLA has a schedule, and during that schedule, a grace period is allowed.
-SEV-A in this instance has a 24/7 and an hour-long grace period.
+SLA Plans define the expected time frame within which a particular ticket is to be resolved by the help desk.
+To create SLA Plans, navigate to the Admin Panel and select "Manage" followed by "SLA Plans".
+Each SLA Plan consists of a schedule and a grace period.
+For example, the SEV-A SLA Plan may have a 24/7 schedule with an hour-long grace period.
 </p>

 <p>